 Megan Kensinger, originally from Springfield, MO, received her undergraduate degree from Oklahoma State University.
 In 2010 she graduated from Ozarks Technical College with her Physical Therapist Assistant degree.

 Megan has worked in various clinical settings but her passion is treating patients with orthopedic injuries.
 She has been an avid soccer player and sports enthusiast and loves working with athletes of all backgrounds and levels.
-She enjoys furthering her education and has taken several courses specializing in manual therapy techniques and Kinesio Taping.
+She enjoys furthering her education and has taken several courses specializing in manual therapy techniques, Fascial Stretching, and Kinesio Taping.
 She utilizes these treatments in addition to Integrative Microcirculation Therapy/cupping to help speed up her patients’ recovery.

 Megan is also Titleist Performance Institute certified making her knowledgeable in the “Body-Swing Connection.”
 Through video analysis Megan can assess golfers of any skill level and provide treatment to overcome specific mechanical limitations in a golf swing such as flexibility, strength, stabilization and mobilization.
 Overcoming these restrictions can result in a more efficient golf swing and take your game to the next level.